BibleTools

 Are You Sharp-Tongued?
 (Part One)

-The second trait James mentions is "bitter envy."
+James focuses on "bitter envy."
 If "envy" is desire for what another has, "bitter envy" must mean a person wants something so much that he is angry and hateful over it.
 Bitterness is a child of anger and resentment.
 Satan takes great delight in burdening our hearts with these harmful emotions.
 Unprovoked or quick-tempered anger is a hallmark of our modern cities, which resound in the night with the bark of gunfire and the howl of sirens.

 Bitter envy takes jealousy to the next step by adding resentment and anger, and from it emerges words that stab, cut, tear down, refute, and diminish.
 We use these to reduce the stature of another so we may seem to stand taller.
 A talebearer or gossip only wants his listener to think less of another so that he might think more of him.